 Cross Trades.
 Under certain circumstances, the Investment Adviser, on behalf of the Funds, may seek to buy from or sell securities to another fund or account advised by BBH, the Investment Adviser.
-Subject to applicable law and regulation, BBH&Co., the Investment Adviser may (but is not required to) effect purchases and sales between BBH&Co., the Investment Adviser clients ("cross trades"), including the Funds, if BBH&Co., the Investment Adviser or a Fund's Sub-adviser believes such transactions are appropriate based on each party's investment objectives and guidelines.
-There may be potential conflicts of interest or regulatory issues relating to these transactions which could limit the Investment Adviser's decision to engage in these transactions for the Funds.
-BBH&Co., the Investment Adviser and/or a Fund's Sub-adviser may have a potentially conflicting division of loyalties and responsibilities to the parties in such transactions.
+Subject to applicable law and regulation, BBH, the Investment Adviser may (but is not required to) effect purchases and sales between BBH, the Investment Adviser clients ("cross trades"), including the Funds, if BBH, the Investment Adviser or a Fund's Sub-adviser believes such transactions are appropriate based on each party's investment objectives and guidelines.
+There may be potential conflicts of interest or regulatory issues relating to these transactions for the Funds.
+BBH, the Investment Adviser and/or a Fund's Sub-adviser may have a potentially conflicting division of loyalties and responsibilities to the parties in such transactions.